The Spreadsheet Running Your Philadelphia Operation Has No Owner

 Exactly what you get

 A focused replacement for the one spreadsheet or Retool app that became load-bearing, with role-based access, an audit trail, real validation rules, and an owner who isn't a single point of failure.
 The systems of record stay authoritative; your tool reads from them and never becomes a rogue second copy.
-These builds frequently feed into custom software, pull from ERP (Enterprise Resource Planning), and surface in business intelligence dashboards.
+These builds frequently feed into custom software, pull from ERP (Enterprise Resource Planning), and surface in business intelligence (BI) dashboards.

 How to choose a developer in Philadelphia